pydio/pydio-doc-howto/auth_with_cms.md

 Go to **Application Parameters > Available Plugins > Authentification Backend** and enable the plugin if it wasn't already done.
 This plugin will create a bridge between Pydio and an application.

-*If you want more details about the plugin you can go on **[this](https://pydio.com/fr/docs/references/plugins/auth/remote)** page*
+*If you want more details about the plugin you can go to **[this](https://pydio.com/fr/docs/references/plugins/auth/remote)** page*

 Now you can install **[Pydio-Bridge](https://pydio.com/en/get-pydio/downloads/cms-bridges)**, first download it then go to your cms's extensions/addons/(whatever it is called) settings and install it.

 > The supported versions are Wordpress **all versions**, Joomla **1.5 to 3.0** and Drupal **6.X, 7.X**

 After that you just need it to be enabled on your cms and set with the following parameters :
 + **Pydio's installation path** : you must give an absolute path such as for example `/var/www/pydio` or wherever you have it on your webserver.
 + **Secret Key** : this secret key allows your Pydio and CMS to recognize each other.
 + **Create Users**: Usually this should be enabled, what it does is that if you're logging in with a user that is not in Pydio's database it will automatically create an entry for it.

->These are the most common settings but if your configuration is different from the ones that i listed, i highly recommand you to go look at your CMS'S documentation.
+> These are the most common settings but if your configuration is different from the ones that i listed, i highly recommand you to go look at your CMS'S documentation.

 Now on Pydio's side you have to go to **Application Parameters > Authentification > Master Driver > Main Instance > and choose remote authentifcation**

 I will give you a basic configuration for those cms's.

 #### Joomla!
-[:image-popup:/authentification_auth_remote_joomla_CMS.png]
+[:image-popup:/authentification/auth_remote_joomla_CMS.png]

 + **Joomla!
 URL** : link to your joomla `http://host/path` or `/path`.
 + **Home node** : Joomla's main page where the login form is located.